IC 2016 - Lenticular Galaxy in Taurus

 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 2016.

 Apparent size of IC 2016The following table reports IC 2016 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 2016 is a visual representation of it.

 The image below is a photograph of IC 2016 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 2016 - Lenticular Galaxy is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 2016 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 2016 - Lenticular Galaxy in Taurus is classified as Lenticular (S0) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 2016 - Lenticular Galaxy in Taurus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 2016

 Celestial coordinates for the J2000 equinox of IC 2016 are provided in the following table: